top of page

-George Bezani is a Georgian-born, New York City-based artist whose painting practice studies the fragility of contemporary life and the socio-cultural impacts of Techno-authoritarianism.
-Through a narrative approach, his work engages with themes of fragmentation of human experience, concentration and mind colonialism in the digital age.
+George Bezani is a New York City-based multidisciplinary artist whose painting practice explores the fragility of contemporary life and the socio-cultural impacts of techno-authoritarianism.
+Through a narrative approach, his work addresses the fragmentation of human experience across online and offline communities, foregrounds the mechanisms of cognitive colonization within a polarized digital era, and articulates states of corporeal estrangement alongside emergent modalities of communication.

-Raised in Austria, Bezani earned his Master of Fine Arts from the University of Applied Arts in Vienna and has received notable accolades, such as the Fondazione Claudio Buziol Prize (Venice, 2008), the Swiss Textile Prize (Zurich, 2009), and the Outstanding Artist award from the Austrian Ministry of Culture (BMUKK, Vienna, 2011).
+Bezani earned his Master of Fine Arts from the University of Applied Arts in Vienna and has received notable accolades, such as the Fondazione Claudio Buziol Prize (Venice, 2008), the Swiss Textile Prize (Zurich, 2009), and the Outstanding Artist award from the Austrian Ministry of Culture (bm:ukk, Vienna, 2011).
+In addition to his visual art practice, Bezani spent a successful decade in the fashion industry, working as a designer for his own brand as well as for companies such as 3.1 Phillip Lim and The Row.

 Education